Neel-Chudasama/Neel-Chudasama/README.md

 A Mechanical engineer turned Data scientist from the UK - fascinated by Data and the endless possibilities we can do with it.

 - I am currently working on a project that detects road lane lines for autonomous cars.
-- Currently learning React and Ruby
+- Currently learning React and Ruby.
-- Proficient in Python, Matlab, Hadoop and SQL
+- Proficient in Python, Matlab, Hadoop and SQL.

 ### Visitor count